Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 of the benefits of its usages in DASH and CMAF are kept.
 In addition, it enables signaling of gaps, overlapping events and multiple events starting at the same time in a single timed metadata track for this scheme.
-In addition, the parsing and processing of DASHEventMessageBoxes is supported in many players.
+In addition, the parsing and processing of DASHEventMessageBox'es is supported in many players.
 The support for this DASHEventMessageBox embedded timed metadata track instantiation is described.